(Replaced Land Sales Tax with effect from 1 May, 2011)

 Accounting for Capital Gains Tax

-Where a gain on the disposal of a capital asset is liable to capital gains tax, a Capital Gains Tax return must be filed within 30 days after the disposal.
+A Capital Gains Tax return must be filed within 30 days after the disposal of any capital asset regardless of gain or loss made.
 The related Capital Gains Tax payment should be made on the same day the return is lodged.
 Failure to make necessary payments will render you liable for penalties.
 Capital Gains Tax returns lodged late will also attract late lodgment penalty of 20% on the amount of tax payable.

 Lodging of Capital Gains Tax Return & Supporting Documents